WaylonWalker/template-python/.github/CONTRIBUTING.md

 * Be ready to receive and embrace constructive feedback.
 * Be prepared for rejection; we can't always accept contributions.
 If you're unsure, ask first!

+## Thank you!

+If you have any questions, concerns or comments about these guidelines, please get in touch.
+You can do this by raising an issue against our template repository here: https://github.com/pimoroni/template-python

+Above all else, we hope you enjoy yourself, learn things and make and share great contributions.

+Happy hacking!

 - The Pirate Crew